 But even in scholarly articles and shorter works, there are fundamental differences between arts and science publishing.
 To give some examples, I looked at an exhibition catalogue Feast and Fast, the catalogue of an exhibition at the Fitzwilliam Museum, Cambridge, in November 2019.
 I noticed the following differences from science writing.
 As a rule, academic science writing is far more predictable, and as a result, I would argue, it’s often a lot easier to read a science article.
 Not because of the argument, but because as a reader you don’t have to keep trying to second-guess the author.

 Footnotes in the exhibition catalogue, for example, are a mixture of references to titles and the authors discussing further what is in the text.
 As a reader, I don’t know if a footnote has authorial content or not – so it means I have to look up every footnote.
 Curators, I don’t have time.
 Put your argument in the body of the text and leave the footnotes just for references.
 This problem occurs with text by the exhibition curators, but not with the other contributors.
 I wish more authors could be like Michael Screech, who in the Foreword to his Montaigne & Melancholy (2000), states “This book has been so written that the footnotes can be entirely ignored by those who do not want to go into technicalities”.
 It’s a lovely idea, but unfortunately even Mr Screech cannot restrain himself from reviewing his text in the footnotes.
-Some of the footnotes are fascinating – but they shouldn’t be there.
+However, I partly forgive him for at least showing the footnotes on the page to which they refer in the body of the text.
+Nonetheless, science articles do not review their text after the initial writing, and I see no reason why humanities authors should not follow the same principle.
+I read an article for collected thoughts, not for a stream of consciousness as the author changes his or her mind, or qualifies what they initially said.

 Citations in multiple lists